mrled/progfiguration/docs/src/user-reference/progfigsite/defining-dependencies.rst

     so you can easily install them during development).

     If not, you may wish to vendor them yourself.
-    Don't use :doc:`autovendor` for this,
+    Don't use :doc:`builddata` for this,
     but instead place them somewhere under :doc:`sitelib`.

 2. For dependencies that can be installed by a ``progfigsite`` role.